Pular para o conteúdo principal

 Whether it's suggestions like "be resilient or "get used to hearing No", it is really hard to find actionable and day-to-day tips when it comes to sales motivation.

 We live in the age of sales data, that's a fact.
-The manager who has difficulty defining what an MQL, SQL and other KPIs are, is in very big trouble.
+The manager who has difficulty defining what an MQL, SQL, and other KPIs are, is in very big trouble.

 It is necessary to know well which data must be analyzed so there is no risk of motivating the team incorrectly.
-Let's look at some examples:
+Let's look at some examples.

 Since salespeople are already experiencing high conversion rates at the end of the funnel, there is very little room for improvement.
 In fact, what they need is more leads entering the funnel so they can sell more.